Lucy-oshea/pilot-rdm/episodes/introduction.md

 ::::::::::::::::::::::::::::::::::::::: questions

-    What are the key processes involved in each stage of the research lifecycle, and how do they contribute to effective research data management (RDM)?
+    * What are the key processes involved in each stage of the research lifecycle
+    * How do they contribute to effective research data management (RDM)?

 ::::::::::::::::::::::::::::::::::::::::::::::::